Two days after his first career victory in the rain at Hockenheim, Rubens Barrichello is still elated:

-The sports management of the Maranello team had to face and solve enormous difficulties to bring four cars to Budapest, plus a fifth shell reserve because already the day of August, the Tuesday following the Hungarian Grand Prix, will begin tests at Mugello, but the effort had to be made.
+The sports management of the Maranello team had to face and solve enormous difficulties to bring four cars to Budapest, plus a fifth shell reserve because already the day of August, the Tuesday following the Hungarian Grand Prix, testing at Mugello will begin, but the effort had to be made.
 Of course, to the satisfaction of Barrichello, who interprets it as a sign of great confidence.

-"Competition is good for work, it stimulates, it pushes you forward, if the partner is strong I must be stronger too".
+"Competition is good for work, it stimulates, it pushes you forward, if my teammate is strong I must be too".

 Says Schumacher, not accustomed to such situations if not in some remnants of the previous season with Irvine, although in a particular situation.
 Rubens adds the following:

-"Michael and I will win the title at Ferrari, fighting with two equal cars of McLaren-Mercedes will be a big advantage".
+"Michael and I will win the title in Ferrari, fighting with two equal cars of McLaren-Mercedes will be a big advantage".

-"I still think about it, the anger for a possible second place faded in this way was very great.
+"I still think about it, the anger for a possible second place faded this way was huge.
 But after what happened I feel even stronger than before psychologically".